-There are 3 positions expiring in 2023 and they are Daniel Holman, Karen Mitzel, and Alan Olfert and all three board members chose to let their name stand for re-election.
-As there were no other nomination forms received by the deadline, all three were re-elected by acclimation.
-A strong board is the foundation of a strong credit union and LCU is fortunate to have hard-working community members commit to their positions.
+There are 3 positions expiring in 2024 and they are Brian Gottfried, Debra Scholer, and Sharon Stang.
+All three board members chose to let their name stand for re-election and as there were no other nomination forms received by the deadline, all three were re-elected by acclimation.
+A strong board is the foundation of a strong credit union and LCU is fortunate to have hard-working community members commit to these positions.
 The board has had a productive year with regular meetings and committee meetings.